-- 1. Liquidity Coverage Ratio (LCR) = Opening liquidity sources post stress + Cumulative cash inflows post stress

-Cumulative cash outflows post stress - 2.
-Expense Cover is defined as the number of months of future business expenses covered by cash and/or money market instruments held in PIA shareholder assets
+- 1. Liquidity Coverage Ratio (LCR) = $\frac{\text{Opening liquidity sources post stress} + \text{Cumulative cash inflows post stress}}{\text{Cumulative cash outflows post stress}}$ - 2.
+Minimum cash reserves is defined as the number of months of future business expenses covered by cash and/or money market instruments held in PIA shareholder assets

 M&G plc Risk calculates the LCRs for the PAC with-profits funds and the PIA internal unit-linked funds on a quarterly basis.
-PIA Finance calculate the PIA shareholder asset LCR and the Expense Cover on a quarterly basis.
+PIA Finance calculate the PIA shareholder asset LCR and the Minimum Cash Reserve on a quarterly basis.
 This forms part of the quarterly Risk MI produced by PIA Risk.